snackbeard/PowerShellConsoleMenu/README.md

 "type"
 string, int, bool
-After inputting a number e.g. '0001234' and the type is set to "int", it will cut the '000' and only '1234' will be left Beware
+After inputting a number e.g. '0001234' and the type is set to "int", it will cut the '000' and only '1234' will be left.
+Beware

 "canBeEmpty"
 Self explanatory